ekundayo-ab/react-user-manager/README.md

 # User Manager
-A basic application for managing users.
+An application for managing users.

-The application serves as an interface for performing CRUD operations on a `user` resource
+The application serves as an interface for performing CRUD operations on a `user` resource.

 ### NB
 The managed users are not persisted to a database, they are stored in the browser's localstorage.